Sandesh-AT-GitHub/Sandesh-AT-GitHub/README.md

 ### Hi there 👋

+## Myself is SANDESH K S

+**My objective is to get a job, learn new things, do some projects in different domains, apply skills to accomplish the goals of the corporation.**

 Here are some ideas to get you started:

 - 🔭 I’m currently working on project based on cnn